 Clerkingwell (geddit?) is a blog from a barrister’s clerk, Jeremy Hopkins in which he bravely tackles the topic of ABS.

 Family Law Confessions is the new blog of a junior family solicitor.
-I recognise much of the world he describes, and I will be following with interest to see how he deals with the difficulties of blogging about day to day practice given the constraints of confidentiality.
+I recognize much of the world he describes, and I will be following with interest to see how he deals with the difficulties of blogging about day to day practice given the constraints of confidentiality.
 As I write this post the site seems to be down, but you can find it here, no doubt it will be unglitchified and back again before long.